 Mrs Sarah Stevenson, Head of School, has overall responsibility for the leadership and management of school attendance.

-Doors open at 8:35am and the school day begins at 8:45am.
-Any child arriving after 8:45am must enter through the school office and will be marked as late.
-Any child arriving after the register closes at 8:55am will have an unauthorised absence marked.
+Doors open at 8:45am and the school day begins at 8:55am.
+Any child arriving after 8:55am must enter through the school office and will be marked as late.
+Any child arriving after the register closes at 9.05am will have an unauthorised absence mark.

 School ensures that children have the best start in life and that they are equipped for succeeding both academically and socially so that they can achieve in their exams and manage relationships.
 Children who miss school are more likely to become victims or perpetrators of crime.
 The more school children miss the harder it is to catch up.
 Statistics show that 90% of persistent absentees (those with attendance below 90%) fail to achieve 5 or more good GCSE grades or equivalent.
 Poor examination results limit young people's options.
 Good school outcomes are the passport into higher education and better jobs.